 To deploy the app, we can use a simple workflow that runs based on a tag.
 In this case, when a commit is tagged with v[something]

-, the images will be created and the app will be deployed.
+, the images will be built from that source and the app will be deployed to the remote server.

 name: Build and Deploy